Aleksander Wielopolski: Awards and honours

 In 1870 Wielopolski was granted the Grand Cross of the Order of Franz Joseph by Emperor Franz Joseph I.

 Death

 He died 14 years later, on 30 December 1877 in Dresden, Kingdom of Saxony, German Empire.
 His body was, however, brought to his native Poland.
 He is buried in the crypt of the Holy Spirit church at Młodzawy Małe.

 Popular culture

 In 1903 artist Jacek Malczewski painted Polish Hamlet: Portrait of Aleksander Wielopolski.
 This painting is often confused as a portrait of Aleksander Wielopolski the Chief of the Civil Government of the Congress Kingdom of Poland though it is depicting his grandson who has the same name as him.

+Przemysław Gintrowski created a song based on his attitude and character based on the poem titled Magrabia Wielopolski' by Jerzy Czech.